cygnusroot/gitlab.io/doc/ci/examples/dependency_scanning.md

 ### Scanning tool settings

-You can customize the execution of the job via settings that can be updated through environment variables.
+You can customize dependency scanning job execution via settings that can be updated through environment variables.
 These variables are documented in the [template](#job-definition-template) definition and in the Dependency Scanning [README](https://gitlab.com/gitlab-org/security-products/dependency-scanning#settings).